iteaky/test/readme.md

-You shoud have maven installed on your computer.
+You should have maven installed on your computer.
 In cmd:
 1) Change working directory to project root directory
 2) mvn clean package